International Exchange Students

 International Exchange Students may elect courses at any of the other colleges in the Five College Consortium, though we recommend that students not take such courses during their first semester at Mount Holyoke.
 At least half of the credits each semester must be earned in courses taken at Mount Holyoke.

 International Exchange Students who enroll for the fall semester will generally be expected to arrive for orientation in late August or early September, and will complete courses and exams in December.

-Students who enroll for the full year may choose to participate in the January Term program, which provides opportunities for students to explore their non-academic interests through events, programs, and not-for-credit courses.
 Full-year students who earn the Certificate for International Students are also eligible to participate in Commencement ceremonies in May, when Certificates and college degrees are awarded.